RucuAvinash/datafun-02-automation/README.md

 The instructions are divided into three parts.

-Part 1: Set Up Machine & Sign up for GitHub
-Go to 🟢 Machine Setup to prepare for Python projects.
+Part 1: Set Up Machine & Sign up for GitHub #comment forgit pull Go to 🟢 Machine Setup to prepare for Python projects.
 Start here to set up a machine for the first time (or to upgrade or verify professional tools).

 This section contains one-time tasks including: